THE

 (Front.
 Psychology, 2018; 9: 575.)

 It is difficult to gain the moral sensibilities we leave childhood without.
 Genetic inheritance and early experience impose a brain structure and function that will determine what we believe and how we behave, and it is not easily reversed--for the survival imperative requires the brain to learn about and adapt to the environment, to become what we must to survive.
-And then to imprint through repetition the beliefs and behaviors that have appeared to comfort our emotions and aided our survival.
-The brain that does not develop critical cognitive independence and flexibility will be anchored in its indoctrinated preconceptions.
+And then to imprint through repetition the beliefs and behaviors that have appeared to relieve our fears and aided our survival.
+The brain that does not develop critical cognitive independence and flexibility will be anchored to its initial orientations.

 5